HigherOrderCO/Kind/base/Lit/Litereum.md

 of Litereum, LitCons's design is extremely minimal.

-A LitCons page is similar to a Bitcoin block header, but it has only 3 fields: a 256-bit nonce (that can also be used to store extra data), a Keccak-256 hash pointing to the previous page, and a 1280-bytes body that can store arbitrary data.
-It is not a header.
-The page is complete by itself.
+A LitCons page is similar to a Bitcoin block header, but it has only 3 fields: a Keccak-256 hash pointing to the previous page, a 256-bit nonce (that can also be used to store extra data), and a 1280-bytes body that can store arbitrary data.
 In Kind, it is represented by the following type:

 ```
 type Lit.Cons.Page {